acquitelol/chxry-nea/report/report.typ

 I plan to create a set of tools for programming with a custom instruction set, including an assembler and an interactive virtual machine.
 The goal is to make learning low level programming more approachable, by eliminating the complexity of modern computer architectures.
 The design and tooling for this instruction set will be based on real-life designs in order to make the skills learnt by the user transferrable to real technologies.

-An assembler is a tool used to compile programs written in assembly.
-This is the most basic form of a programming language, where the instructions in the language correspond almost directly to the instructions in the architecture.
+An assembler is a compiler for programs written in assembly.
+This is the most primitive form of a programming language, where the instructions in the language correspond almost directly to the instructions in the architecture.
 Knowing how to write assembly programs may seem redundant with modern compilers, however many multimedia processing programs like FFmpeg and dav1d @ffmpeg use handwritten assembly for performance critical functions.

 The assembler will compile one file at a time into object files, meaning a linker is required to combine multiple object files.
 The linker is also responsible for resolving labels, which are names that identify a location in memory.
 The linker will finally output a binary file that can be executed as machine code by the emulator.